Whether you’re celebrating Halloween or Día de los Muertos this cocktail will help you celebrate in great spirits — they’re simply to die for!

 Fall is here and the arrival of persimmons is worth celebrating.
 I did not even know about this fruit until a couple of years ago and boy I plan on making up for lost time.
 I know that there are numerous culinary applications for persimmons, but I prefer to drink them.
 This twist on a classic margarita is a great way to make the most of persimmon season, which is at its peak in November.
 The persimmon blends beautifully with tequila, and the cinnamon-sugar rim brings everything together seamlessly.

-1 3/4 ounce tequila reposado
+- 1 3/4 ounce tequila reposado

-2–3 non-astringent persimmons, such as fuyu, peeled
+- 2 to 3 non-astringent persimmons, such as fuyu, peeled

-1/2 ounce Agave Nectar or simple syrup (equal parts sugar and water, dissolved)
+- 1/2 ounce Agave Nectar or simple syrup (equal parts sugar and water, dissolved)

-1 ounce lime juice, freshly-squeezed
+- 1 ounce lime juice, freshly-squeezed

-Cinnamon-sugar for glass rims
+- Cinnamon-sugar for glass rims

-Lime wheel for garnish
+- Lime wheel for garnish

-On a salad plate, make a cinnamon and sugar mixture for the glass rim.
+- On a salad plate, make a cinnamon and sugar mixture for the glass rim.
 Wet the rim of a margarita or martini glass with a lime wedge and dip it in the cinnamon and sugar mixture.

-Puree persimmons (remove skin), in a blender or juicer.
+- Puree persimmons (remove skin), in a blender or juicer.
 Add agave nectar or simple syrup to taste.
 In a shaker, combine the tequila, 2 ounces of persimmon puree and the lime juice.
 Shake the mixture with ice and strain into the cinnamon and sugar rimmed glass.
 Garnish with a lime wheel.